Siesta Key residents prepare to leave their home on the island | Siesta Key | Your Observer

 As a full-time Sarasota resident since 2004 who bought her home on Siesta Key in the 1990s, Logan said she’s not planning to leave the Key unless county officials call for an evacuation.

-Siesta Key is entirely in Evacuation Zone A, like all of Sarasota County’s barrier islands, which would be the first to be ordered to leave.
-And by Friday morning, a voluntary evacuation request could go out, according to the county’s Emergency Management Chief Ed McCrane.
+Siesta Key is entirely in Evacuation Zone A, like all of Sarasota County’s barrier islands, which are part of a Friday morning order for a voluntary evacuation.
+Also included: mobile homes and low-lying areas.

 When asked if she would consider leaving even if the evacuation is just voluntary, rather than mandatory, Logan, 66, said “absolutely.”